Apple's devoted shareholders get rich, and hang on

 That kind of emotional attachment makes financial advisers more than a little nervous.

-When Faulkner signed up with a financial adviser a year ago, all of her savings was invested in Apple and Internet search giant Google.
+When Faulkner signed up with a financial adviser a year ago, all of her savings was invested in Apple and Internet search giant Google (GOOG.O).

 Financial advisers regularly warn Apple groupies to get out of owning so much Apple - before they regret it.